img

 Emotional and psychological causes of Erectile Dysfunction

 Erectile Dysfunction is complex, and when diagnosing the causes of the condition, emotional factors should also be considered.
-10 – 20% of erectile dysfunction cases are caused by psychological conditions like stress, anxiety and depression.
-A prior incidence of not being able to maintain an erection can result in low self esteem and a renewed anxiety about sex.
-This in turn increases your risk of impotence.
-Relationship issues can contribute to ED, and the guilt of not being able to satisfy your partner sexually can add to your anxiety.
-It’s important to remember that medications for conditions like stress, depression and anxiety can also contribute to ED and should be mentioned when seeking a diagnosis.
+10 – 20% of erectile dysfunction cases are caused by psychological conditions like stress, anxiety or depression.
+A prior epidode, or prior episodes of ED, can further impair esteem and increase anxiety about sex.
+This in turn increases your risk of longer-term ED.
+Relationship issues can contribute to ED, and not being able to satisfy your partner sexually can add to your anxiety.
+It’s important to know however, that medications for conditions like stress, depression and anxiety can also contribute to ED and should be mentioned when seeking treatment.

 How is erectile dysfunction treated?

-Starting a conversation about erectile dysfunction with your doctor is a great first step towards effective ED treatment.
-For many patients, medication is a successful way to treat impotence and your doctor could prescribe a medicine that increases blood flow to the penis, like Viagra, Cialis or Levitra.
-For men who suffer from low testosterone, hormone replacement therapy is a great option.
-Smokers, drinkers and drug users should consider a change in lifestyle while underlying issues like stress, anxiety and depression can be treated with a combination of medication and therapy.
-If the cause of your ED is an underlying medical condition or disease, your doctor will likely diagnose this and prescribe a treatment plan that works for you.
+Starting a conversation about erectile dysfunction with your doctor is a great first step towards effectively treating ED.
+Highly effective medications such as Viagra, Cialis or Levitra are widely available with a prescription.
+For men who suffer from low testosterone, hormone replacement therapy will help with low libido and therfore, with ED.
+Smokers, drinkers and drug users should consider a change in lifestyle, while underlying issues like stress, anxiety and depression can be treated with a combination of medication and therapy.
+If the cause of your ED is an underlying medical condition, your doctor can take this into consideration when determining the right treatment plan for you.

 References